GovindhKishore/fcc-data-analysis-with-python/README.md

 ## Learning Resources / Notebooks

-This section holds various materials used for learning and practicing data analysis concepts.
+This section holds various materials used for learning and practising data analysis concepts.

-* **`notebooks/`**: Contains miscellaneous Python scripts or small exercises.
+* **`notebooks/`**: Contains Jupyter Notebooks related to the topics mentioned below, which are directly extracted from the Data Analysis with Python FCC Course.
 * **`JupyterNotebooks/`**: Contains Jupyter Notebooks used for exploration, learning, and demonstrations of data analysis concepts.
 * **`NumPy/`**: Exercises and examples specifically focused on the NumPy library.
 * **`Pandas/`**: Exercises and examples specifically focused on the Pandas library.